alan-turing-institute/tapas/docs/source/evaluation.rst

 Evaluation
 ==========

-The module ``prive.report`` provides tools to analyse the outcome of attacks, and in particular compare different attacks and threat models.
+The module ``tapas.report`` provides tools to analyse the outcome of attacks, and in particular compare different attacks and threat models.
 The outcome of an attack is obtained from ``ThreatModel.test(attack)``, which returns an ``AttackSummary`` object.
 This object contains information about how the attack performed: typically, the outcome for a number of simulations.

 ``Report`` objects aggregate ``AttackSummary`` objects from different attacks to produce a human-readable output.
-These objects provide a ``.publish(filepath)`` method, which publishes a "report" of these attacks, saved as one or more files in the folder indicated by ``filepath``. ``PrivE`` implements different reports.
+These objects provide a ``.publish(filepath)`` method, which publishes a "report" of these attacks, saved as one or more files in the folder indicated by ``filepath``. ``TAPAS`` implements different reports.